csmith3051/m365-consulting-portfolio/docs/interview-talking-points.md

 **Option 2 (Collaborative):**
 "I appreciate learning more about TEP's priorities and challenges.
 My experience managing similar transformations in regulated environments gives me confidence that we can create documentation and training programs that not only drive adoption but also support your operational excellence and compliance objectives.
 I'm excited about the possibility of contributing to TEP's digital transformation."

-## Final Confidence Reminders

-**Before the interview, remember:**
-- ✅ You have MORE experience than required (12+ years vs. 5+ required)
-- ✅ Your regulated environment background is HIGHLY relevant
-- ✅ Your AI experience gives you a unique edge for Copilot implementation
-- ✅ Your analytical skills provide strong Power BI foundation
-- ✅ Your training design expertise directly addresses their core need
-- ✅ You've done thorough research showing genuine interest and preparation